How it works

 We are really pleased that this course is accessible in English, French, Spanish and Arabic.
 This is quite exceptional for a FutureLearn course.
 It means you can exchange ideas and information through the discussion boards in these four languages.
 However, it will mean there will be comments that you may not be able to read.
 Please do not be concerned, as there will still be many discussions and comments from other learners and course team members that you will find interesting and will be able to follow.

-Translators will be working with us on the course to translate your comments and Chrissie’s replies.
-You can ‘follow’ the translator and read all of his/her translations by clicking on their profile.
+Translators will be working with us on the course to translate your comments and Chrissie’s replies, as well as poll results and emails.
 The translators are: Vanesa Sabala (Spanish), Joan Lefever (French), and Amer al-Seifi (Arabic).

 Finding your way around